 - Kindhearted Cat Lover: Wedge adores cats — having three of them as pets, and is the gentlest and most optimistic member of Avalanche — even though he has self-esteem issues.

 - Nice Guy: The nicest of the Avalanche trio.
-While Biggs and Jessie are certainly good, affable people themselves who have to be pragmatic, Wedge takes the cake for being the most sincere and kindhearted individual among them.
-He doesn't seem to carry a single malicious bone in his body.
+While Biggs and Jessie are good and affable people who have to be pragmatic, Wedge takes the cake for being the most sincere and kindhearted individual among them.
 His friendly attitude ends up being a major reason Cloud changes his mind on the group and helps them out later.

 - Spanner in the Works: Wedge surviving his fall from the Sector Seven plate tower allows him to rally the citizens of the slums and convinces the Shinra guards to open the gate between sectors, allowing him to evacuate the civilians and saving a lot more lives then in the original timeline.

 - Spared by the Adaptation: A possibility.
 He makes it to the second-last chapter of the game, where he may or may not have been killed by the Arbiters of Fate.
 Even if he did die, he still lasted longer then his original game counterpart.

 - Stepford Smiler: Wedge might seem cheerful on the surface, but deep down he worries that he's The Load and isn't contributing anything worthwhile to the team.

 - Uncertain Doom: He gets carried away by the Whispers out of a window when he attempts to help the other members of Avalanche in Shinra HQ.
 It's unclear whether he survived or not.

 - Verbal Tic: Most of his Japanese lines tends to end with "-ssu."